alainamstutz/JAKi-IPDMA/Ghazaeian.md

 1) Truncated or not?
 How to standardize across studies (see Barisolidact)

-# SENS Subgroup analysis: variant on primary endpoint
+# SENS Subgroup analysis: Variant on primary endpoint

 Discussion points
 1) No data on variant available